A billboard in Ulan Bator.

 7. Silver Snuff Bottle with Dragons.
 Mongolia, 1920s.
 Height 3 1/2".
 Pierced silver work surounds a central, small bottle.
 Both the front and back of the bottle are decorated with dragons, the sides with smiling demons and the top with coral and very green turquoise stones.
 SOLD.

 9. Enamelled Snuff Bottle.
 Mongolia, 1920s.
 Height 2 7/8".
 Both sides decorated with an enamelled endless knot design in a circle of coral and green turquoise.
-Each side of the bottle has the face of a smiling demon. $395.
+Each side of the bottle has the face of a smiling demon.
+SOLD.

 10. Silver Box with Enamel.
 Mongolia, 1920s.
 Diameter 3 1/2"; height 2 1/4".
 A simple round box with geometric enamelled designs around the top and the base.
-Set with coral and green turquoise. $450.
+Set with coral and green turquoise.
+SOLD

 11. Pair of Hair Ornaments.
 Mongolia, 1920s.
 Each 2 3/4" by 2 1/4".
 Beautifully worked, the front is decorated with dragons and mountains and large coral stones, one side is decorated with coral and turquoise, and one side and the back are plain.
-They snap open and closed on a hinge. $595.
+They snap open and closed on a hinge.
+SOLD

 Home || The Catalog || Tibet Travel Update || Contact Us!